 What you need to know about teeth whitening treatment in Phoenix, AZ

 Our country is in the midst of a teeth whitening trend, and for good reason.
 In the care of an experienced dental professional, whitening is an economical way to give teeth a healthy-looking boost that brings confidence to your smile.
-The dentists at Life Smiles Dental Care in Phoenix, AZ – Dr. Paul Nielson, Dr. Timothy Schmidt, and Dr. John Cianciola, share this helpful information for those considering treatment.
+The dentists at Life Smiles Dental Care in Phoenix, AZ – Dr. Paul Nielson and Dr. Timothy Schmidt share this helpful information for those considering treatment.

 Why teeth get dingy

 Most people have bright baby teeth, and secondary teeth also come in sparkly white . . . initially.
 Then life happens.
 A combination of diet, lifestyle habits, medical conditions, and the passing of time tarnishes the smile.